alirezabeiki/Code_Archives_list/OpenFOAM/README.md

 * A library for wall-modelled Large-Eddy Simulation in OpenFOAM.
 Mirrored from. ([libWallModelledLES](https://github.com/timofeymukha/libWallModelledLES))
 * A set of codes developed for LES in OpenFOAM. ([TurbLab](https://github.com/syavash20/TurbLab))
 * Low-Reynolds rough wall functions for the kOmegaSST model from OpenFOAM. ([lowReRoughWallBCs](https://github.com/esteldunedain/lowReRoughWallBCs))
+* The library and utilities for combining URANS and LES approaches for modelling turbulent flows by means of zonal isolation of the computational domain. ([hybridTurbulenceModel](https://github.com/eacfd/hybridTurbulenceModel))
 </details>

 ## **6. Utilities**